 My family is a lot like any other.
-Husband and wife, a beagle, a house in the ‘burbs, one kid in elementary school, another in preschool… However, there are a few things that set our story apart.
+Husband and wife, a house in the ‘burbs, one kid in elementary school, another in preschool… However, there are a few things that set our story apart.

 Our son Corin was conceived through IVF after several years of infertility struggles.
 Our baby girl, Eline, born September 13, 2012, was conceived through embryo adoption.
 We learned after her birth that she has Down syndrome.
 This blog chronicles our journey to our daughter and our ongoing navigation of the real, messy, joyful life we lead.